clien007/technical_exam_iscale/README.md

   SRP: Each class has a single responsibility.<br>
   OCP: The classes are open for extension but closed for modification.
 We can extend Comment and News if necessary without modifying the base class.<br>
   LSP: Although we don't use inheritance here, our classes are designed so that if we did, any derived class could replace the base class without breaking the code.<br>
-  ISP: We're using specific interfaces (FactoryInterface).<br>
+  ISP: We're using specific interfaces.<br>
-  DIP: The CommentFactory and NewsFactory depend on an abstraction (FactoryInterface) rather than a concrete class.
+  DIP: The CommentFactory and NewsFactory depend on an abstraction rather than a concrete class.

 ### Implement autoload
   This reduces the amount of boilerplate code you need to write and maintain.<br>